 The factors below may indicate an increased risk of suicidal thoughts or attempts in youth and adults.

-- A family history of mental illness, depression, alcohol and/or drug misuse
+- Family history of mental illness, depression, alcohol and/or drug misuse

 Warning Signs of Suicide

 These warning signs indicate that someone may need immediate help.
 These signs can be verbal or something displayed through a person’s behaviors.